turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/using-hardhat-with-the-avalanche-c-chain.md

 avash>
 ```

-Now you need to run a script which will start a five node staking network on your machine.
+Now you need to run the script we just created above which will start a five node staking network on your machine.

 ```console
 runscript scripts/five_node_staking_with_config.lua